 Recoil Energy: 17.3

-Comments: Since 1925, the .270 has been dropping game animals ranging from coyote- to antelope-sized or larger.
-The abundance of reloading supplies and factory loads will keep this round with us for years to come.
+Comments: Since its introduction in 1925, the .270 has been effectively used to hunt game animals ranging from coyotes to antelope-sized and even larger species.
+With plentiful reloading supplies and a wide array of factory loads available, this versatile cartridge is expected to remain popular for many years to come.

 7mm-08 Remington